sluukkonen/iiris/README.md

 - A functional JavaScript utility library, inspired by projects like [Ramda](https://github.com/ramda/ramda) and [Lodash](https://github.com/lodash/lodash).
 - No mutation of input data
 - Automatically curried, data-last API
-- Good performance.
-Ramda is sometimes 10 or even 100 times slower than equivalent JavaScript methods.
+- Performance on par with native JavaScript methods.
+Libraries like Ramda or Lodash are sometimes 10 or even 100 times slower than equivalent native JavaScript methods.
 - Safer API.
 Predicates like propEq or propSatisfies should not throw.
 - Small footprint.
 Only support native JavaScript data types (at least for now).
 - Support tree shaking.
+- Unified API for manipulating arrays and objects
 - Practical TypeScript typings.
 This kind of curried functional style is not supported very well in TypeScript, but let's try to include best-effort type declarations out-of-the-box.